dsi-llc/EFDCPlus8.5/README.md

 Information on installation may be found in the computer implementation guide: https://efdcplus.readthedocs.io/en/latest/started/build.html

+# Issues

+If there is an issue or bug please report it on the Issues tab or click the following link: https://github.com/dsi-llc/EFDCPlus/issues

 # License

 Redistribution and use in source and binary forms, with or without modification,